 - Rutgers health insurance

 - Non-Rutgers health insurance.
 You must obtain a waiver if you choose to go with an external health insurance provider.
-See here more details for the Rutgers cost and contact Eirinn Jones, insurance coordinator, at firstname.lastname@example.org
+See here more details for the Rutgers cost.
+Rutgers New Brunswick students: please contact Eirinn Jones, insurance coordinator, at firstname.lastname@example.org for any questions

 - You will also need to pay a one-time Dependent Document Fee(s): $50 for a spouse and $25 for each child (paid in person by check or money order only)